Jane Dudley, Duchess of Northumberland: Downfall and struggle for her family

 To claim her right, Mary Tudor began assembling her supporters in East Anglia and demanded to be recognised as queen by the Privy Council in London.
 When her letter arrived on 10 July 1553 during dinner, the Duchess of Suffolk, Jane's mother, and the Duchess of Northumberland broke into tears.
 Mary was gathering strength, and, on 14 July, the Duke marched to Cambridge with troops to capture her.
 As it came, he passed a tranquil week until he heard on 20 July that the Council in London had declared for Mary.
 On the orders of the Privy Council Northumberland himself now proclaimed Queen Mary at the market-place and awaited his arrest.
 His wife was still in the Tower, but was soon released.
 She tried to intercede personally for her imprisoned husband and five sons with Mary, who was staying outside London.
-However, 5 mi before reaching the court, the Duchess was turned away on the Queen's orders.
+However, 5 mi before reaching the court, the Duchess was turned away on the Queen's orders, unlike Frances Brandon, the Queen's cousin and mother of Lady Jane.
 She then wrote a letter to her friend Lady Paget, the wife of William, Lord Paget, asking her to plead with the Queen's ladies for her husband's life.
 Her plea, if not unheard, went unanswered, and the Duke of Northumberland was executed on 22 August 1553 on Tower Hill after having recanted his Protestant faith.

 Following Wyatt's rebellion, Guildford Dudley was beheaded on 12 February 1554 shortly before his wife.
 Knowing the Queen's character, in June 1554, Jane Dudley pleaded with the authorities to allow her remaining sons to hear mass.
 During 1554, the Duchess and her son-in-law, Henry Sidney, worked hard pleading with the Spanish nobles around England's new king consort, Philip of Spain.
 Lord Paget may also have proved helpful, and Henry Sidney even traveled to Spain in their cause.
 In the autumn of 1554 the Dudley brothers were released from the Tower, although the eldest, John, died immediately afterwards at Sidney's house in Penshurst, Kent.
 At the same location, Philip Sidney was born on 30 November 1554.
 His godmother was his grandmother Jane Dudley, while his godfather was Philip of Spain.